 Her appeal here is freshness and race fit.
 While some of the most obvious favourites come from a hard Giro dāItalia Women, Kerbaol may arrive with a cleaner build-up and enough all-round skill to exploit a more open race.
 If the opening stages are chaotic or the time trial produces unexpected gaps, she is exactly the kind of rider who can move into the podium conversation.

-EF Education-Oatly bring Magdeleine Vallieres, Alice Towers, Solbjørk Minke Anderson, Babette van der Wolf, Axelle Dubau-PrévÓt and Henrietta Christie, giving Kerbaol support across different types of racing.
-Vallieres in particular adds another card if the race becomes harder than expected.
+EF Education-Oatly bring Solbjørk Minke Anderson, Henrietta Christie, Axelle Dubau-PrévÓt, Alice Towers and Babette van der Wolf, giving Kerbaol support across different types of racing.
+Christie and Towers in particular add useful depth if the race becomes attritional or if EF want numbers around Kerbaol before the decisive climbs.

 Kerbaol is not the headline favourite, but she has the profile to finish high overall if the time trial goes well.